rryaboshtan/Vanilla-JS-PresentationTool/README.md

     After that you must install http-server globally npm i -g http-server

-    Then type in the command line
+    Then type in the command line of the VSCode npx http-server
-     npx http-server
     and go to proposed link (it may be 127.0.0.1:8080 in the browser)